sheenanick/meal-tracker/README.md

 ## Setup/Installation Requirements

-* Clone this repository from GitHub.
+* `$ git clone https://github.com/sheenanick/meal-tracker` to clone this repository.
+* `$ cd meal-tracker` to navigate to the cloned directory.
-* Type 'npm install' and 'bower install' to install all necessary dependencies.
+* `$ npm install` and `$ bower install` to install all necessary dependencies.
-* Run the development server by typing 'gulp serve' in your terminal.
+* `$ gulp serve` to run the server.

 ## Support and Contact Details

-Please feel free to contact me at sheenanick@gmail.com if you have any issues or questions, ideas or concerns.
+Please feel free to contact sheenanick@gmail.com if you have any issues or questions, ideas or concerns.

 ## Technologies Used

-JavaScript
+* JavaScript
-TypeScript
+* TypeScript
-Angular
+* Angular
+* Node.js
-NPM
+* NPM
-Bower
+* Bower
+* Gulp

 ### License

-Licensed under GPL.
+This software is licensed under the MIT license.

 Copyright (c) 2016 **_Sheena Nickerson_**